Ladies: Make The First Move Online To Score 2.5x More Dates

-Gone are the rules of women sitting by the phone, waiting for a text, waiting for the phone to ring, and waiting for a guy to ask you out first.
+Gone are the days of rules of women sitting by the phone, waiting for a text, waiting for the phone to ring, and waiting for a guy to ask you out first.

 Once Bumble, the app where the women have control on making the first contact, grew rapidly in popularity, women started thinking differently about the archaic waiting game.
 At Cyber-Dating Expert, we think that’s good news.
 We aren’t suggesting that women always take the lead, propose marriage, and schedule every date.
 We know from coaching male clients that they are frustrated with writing emails and not getting much response.